|UPDATED: June 29, 2021

 are typically 10 to 15 degrees lower than Hole in the Wall Campground.

 Facilities include pit toilets, picnic tables, fire rings, trash cans,

-and drinkable water on a limited basis.The road to the campground is
+and drinkable water on a limited basis.The short road to the campground is

-not paved and is not recommended for motorhomes or trailers.
+not paved, but very accessible to normal vehicles.
+It is not recommended for motorhomes or trailers.

 Fees: $12 per site per night, $6 for America the Beautiful Senior

 Access Pass holders.
 Campsites available on a first-come, first-served